Saying Goodbye to Our Geralts at the End of ‘The Witcher 3’

 So, are you going to miss your Geralt?
 I know that I'll miss mine.
 I suppose he became a version of "me"; yet all the time I was role-playing a lot more than I would with a self-created character, because I had this pre-determined foundation for his personality.
 I chose to be good-natured, to spare what I could, to be generous.
 And that's extended into B&W, with (no spoilers) rewards as a result.
 In real life, I'd be a pretty shitty witcher, really, acting that way.
 Too soft.
 Wouldn't last a year on the path.

-White: I'm going to miss Geralt a huge amount, actually.
+SW: I'm going to miss Geralt a huge amount, actually.
 Not only because of who he is as a character, but because of what he allows me to do in game.
-Wild Hunt does something few games manage: It places you in a profession that makes perfect sense for the world you inhabit.
+Wild Hunt does something few games manage: it places you in a profession that makes perfect sense for the world you inhabit.
 He's not saving the world; he's just doing his job and getting paid to do it.
-I like that—I like the simplicity and focus of it.
+I like that – I like the simplicity and focus of it.
 The fact you end up wound up in greater threats is par for the course, but even then they don't feel like Skyrim's world-ending dragon disaster, or any of that.
 They're compulsive little mini-dramas that are incredibly well told.

 I also chose to be good-natured.
 I feel like the people of Velen and that, they need someone good from time to time.
 Perhaps that's the most impressively touching thing about The Witcher 3.
 It doesn't let you save the world, but it does allow you to make it a little bit of a better place.
 Can't ask for more than that, can you?